 8. Avneet Mann & Vivita Relan

-The popular Italian cafe cum shop, “The Wishing Chair/Mad Teapot at Shahpur Jat, was a result of childhood friendship of Avneet Mann and Vivita Relan.
-Their team and ideas are innovative, and the cafe is known for providing a quirky and relaxed experience to its patrons.
+The famous Italian cafe cum shop, “The Wishing Chair/Mad Teapot at Shahpur Jat, was a result of childhood friendship of Avneet Mann and Vivita Relan.
+Their team and ideas are innovative, and the cafe is known for providing a quirky and relaxed experience for its patrons.

 9. Chef Anahita Dhondy

-She is the youngest and an inspiring Chef heading the ultimate and trademark flavours of Parsi Cuisine at the very popular Parsi Food Joint & Cafe SodaBottleOpenerWala at Delhi NCR’s Khan Market & Gurgaon’s Cyber Hub.
-At 23 years of age, this female started off with a lot of challenges and hurdles on her way but ended up landing where her passion led her to.
+She is the youngest and an inspiring Chef heading the ultimate and trademark flavors of Parsi Cuisine at the very popular Parsi Food Joint & Cafe SodaBottleOpenerWala at Delhi NCR’s Khan Market & Gurgaon’s Cyber Hub.
+At 23 years of age, this female started off with a lot of challenges and hurdles on her way but ended up landing where her passion led.

 10. Sudha Kukreja

 Sudha Kukreja started off with the capital’s first seafood restaurant Ploof.
-She was able to make it a talking point of the city with delicious flavors, design and ambience.
-Apart from being successful restaurateur, she is also a renowned food consultant.
+She was able to make it a talking point of the city with delicious flavors, design, and ambiance.
+Apart from being a successful restaurateur, she is also a renowned food consultant.